NetSensors/Things-Connected-Add-a-Device/README.md

 This should complete the creation of your device on the system.
 It may take up to 5 mins for the registration to complete so please be patient.

+1. You now need to select where your messagages are delivered at the moment just select sandbox as this is sufficent for the simple example.
+We will look at forwarding messages to our own applications later.

 ![Screenshot](screenshots/tc005.png)

+You have now successfully provisioned your first device on the Sigfox network using the things connected dashboard.

 ![Screenshot](screenshots/tc006.png)